Dependable 100% of the time

 I recall many years ago when I often used one of my granddaddy’s tractors to do my garden work.
+The plot I worked then was quite a bit bigger than the one I work now, so it was nice to have access to his equipment.
 It was an old rusty M Farmall that had spent a lot of hours in the field.
-It had a burnt valve and the old four cylinder engine often skipped terribly making it sound more like a B John Deere than an M Farmall.
-I did not mind it being old and rusty and I could even tolerate it not running like a new sewing machine, but the big problem was getting it started.
-The six volt battery was usually too weak for the starter to crank the engine, which meant I had to resort to using the hand crank to get it started.
-I didn’t mind that so much either, except during those times when it would kick back terribly.
-I was in my twenties at the time and in much better shape than I am now, but it was still no fun when that thing kicked back—especially when I was not expecting it.
+I did not mind it being old or rusty, but the problem was getting it started.
+The battery was usually weak which meant I had to resort to using the hand crank to get it started.
+I didn’t mind that so much either, but at times it would kick back really hard.
+That was no fun.
 Needless to say, the old tractor was not very dependable and it was not unusual for me to spend more time trying to get it started than it took to do the cultivating I needed to do.

 Email newsletter signup

 During the day of King David in the Old Testament, the king was experiencing great victories and he was seeing the hand of God at work in his life and in the nation of Israel.
 In response, he acknowledged the dependability of God and His Word.
-From one of David’s prayers the Bible records this statement: “O Sovereign Lord, You are God!
+In one of David’s prayers the king stated, “O Sovereign Lord, You are God!
 Your words are trustworthy, and You have promised these good things to Your servant” (2 Samuel 7:28, New International Version).

-David worded well his faith in God in Psalm 19:7: “The law of the Lord is perfect, reviving the soul.
+David worded it well in Psalm 19:7: “The law of the Lord is perfect, reviving the soul.
 The statutes of the Lord are trustworthy, making wise the simple.”
 We can rest at ease with the assurance that God is always dependable; He is trustworthy—100 % of the time.
-No matter what you are facing, when you put your faith in Him you can take a deep breath and relax with assurance the He has it all under control.